WindowsAutomation Reference 2.0/en

 Establishing a Remote Connection

 Notice, that the DotNet-Bridge server only accepts local connections by default.
 This is done for security reasons.
-Use the "-a x.x.x.x" command line argument to specify, which hosts are allowed to connect to the Bridge server.
+Use the "-a x.x.x.x" command line argument to specify, which hosts are allowed to connect.
 With "-a 0.0.0.0", any host is allowed.
 Do NOT use this, if the remote host is reachable from untrusted hosts.

 Closing a Connection